transomjs/transom-core/README.md

 #### bodyParser
 http://restify.com/docs/plugins-api/#bodyparser
-The `mapParams` optin is set to true by default.
+The `mapParams` option is set to true by default.
 Many Transom modules will only look for submitted values in req.params, rather than having to check in each of req.query or req.body.

 #### urlEncodedBodyParser
 A child plugin of the bodyParser.